Astra-Gal/PDA_static_and_dynamic_testing/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
   total
+  #line 42 should set the variable total to zero to start with
   for card in cards:
     total += card.value
     return "You have a total of" + total
+# string formatted incorrectly.
+Line 46 should be:
+# return f"You have a total of {total}"

 ```